FrostyX/infra-docs/docs/sysadmin-guide/sops/askbot.rst

 ==============

 To set up https://ask.fedoraproject.org based on Askbot as a question and answer support forum for the Fedora community.
-A prodcution instance could be seen at https://ask.fedoraproject.org and the staging instance is at http://ask.stg.fedoraproject.org/
+A production instance could be seen at https://ask.fedoraproject.org and the staging instance is at http://ask.stg.fedoraproject.org/